 The College encourages students to attend nursing professional meetings.
-In order to receive an excused absence for an assessment/reassessment scheduled during a nursing professional meeting, each student attending the meeting must individually submit a request, in writing to the Campus Dean/Associate Dean at least two weeks prior to the assessment/reassessment.
+In order to receive an excused absence for an assessment/reassessment scheduled during a nursing professional meeting, each student attending the meeting must individually submit a request, in writing to the Associate Dean of Academic and Student Affairs at least two weeks prior to the assessment/reassessment.
 The request must be accompanied by a copy of the student's accepted registration for the meeting.